informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

          apply *addColumn* heuristics explained below.

 2.otherwise go through list of table columns
-     2.0 create a pseudo-column for key if context is not detailed, entry, entry/create, or entry/edit and we have key that is notnull and notHTML
+     2.0 fetch config option for system columns heuristics (true|false|Array) 2.0.1 add RID to the beginning of the list if true or Array.includes("RID") 2.1 create a pseudo-column for key if context is not detailed, entry, entry/create, or entry/edit and we have key that is notnull and notHTML
-     2.1 check if column has not been processed before.
+     2.2 check if column has not been processed before.
-     2.2 hide the columns that are part of origFKR.
+     2.3 hide the columns that are part of origFKR.
-     2.3 if column is serial and part of a simple key hide it.
+     2.4 if column is serial and part of a simple key hide it.
-     2.4 if it's not part of any foreign keys apply *addColumn* heuristics explained below.
+     2.5 if it's not part of any foreign keys apply *addColumn* heuristics explained below.
-     2.5 go through all of the foreign keys that this column is part of.
+     2.6 go through all of the foreign keys that this column is part of.
-         2.5.1 make sure it is not hidden(+).
+         2.6.1 make sure it is not hidden(+).
-         2.5.2 if it's simple fk, just create PseudoColumn 2.5.3 otherwise add the column just once and append just one PseudoColumn (avoid duplicate)
+         2.6.2 if it's simple fk, just create PseudoColumn 2.6.3 otherwise add the column just once and append just one PseudoColumn (avoid duplicate) 2.7 based on config option for ssytem columns heuristics, add other 4 system columns 2.7.1 add ('RCB', 'RMB', 'RCT', 'RMT') if true, or only those present in Array.
+Will always be added in this order

 *addColumn* heuristics:
  + If column doesn't have asset annotation or its type is not `text`, add a normal ReferenceColumn.